databrickslabs/mosaic/docs/source/api/raster-functions.rst

 .. function:: rst_rotation(tile)

-    Computes the angle of rotation between the X axis of the raster tile and geographic North in degrees using the GeoTransform of the raster.
+    Computes the angle of rotation between the X axis of the tile tile and geographic North in degrees using the GeoTransform of the tile.

-    :param tile: A column containing the raster tile.
+    :param tile: A column containing the tile tile.
     :type tile: Column (RasterTileType)
     :rtype: Column: DoubleType